firefox-devtools/profiler/docs-user/guide-remote-profiling.md

 ## Startup profiling

 For startup profiling, similar to [startup profiling on Desktop](https://developer.mozilla.org/en-US/docs/Mozilla/Performance/Profiling_with_the_Built-in_Profiler#Profiling_Firefox_Startup), you will need to manually set some `MOZ_PROFILER_STARTUP*` environment variables.
 The way to do this varies based on the app you want to profile (more details below).
 Once the app has been started with these environment variables, the profiler will be running.
 Then you can connect to the app using `about:debugging` as usual, and capture the profile with the regular UI.
-(This only works if you're running Desktop Firefox Nightly newer than February 18, 2020, because it requires the patch from [bug 1615436](https://bugzilla.mozilla.org/show_bug.cgi?id=1615436).)

 ### Startup profiling GeckoView-example (and Fennec)